WomEngineering – Women matter in operations

 Are you enthusiastic about engineering and the impact women can deliver in topics related to operations?
 Could you be passionate about transforming our clients' operations?

 McKinsey strongly believes in developing outstanding female leaders.
 We do so every day, both internally and with our clients.

-In an exclusive 2,5-day workshop in Kitzbühel, Austria from March 16 to 18, 2017, McKinsey offers you – talented women from across Europe – the opportunity to gain insights into the daily work of our Operations Practice consultants as well as to enjoy the beautiful winter landscape of Kitzbühel.
+In an exclusive 2.5-day workshop in Berlin from April 12 to 14, 2018, McKinsey would like to offer you – talented women from all over Europe – the opportunity to gain insights into the daily work of our Operations Practice consultants and to enjoy the exciting city of Berlin.

-We invite applications from talented women based across Europe, who are:
+We would like to invite talented women based in Europe who are: